-The EPA's website has a similar vehicle for displaying rules currently in the making, although it is not at all as prominently displayed or as easily found on the EPA's website as the comparable page is on the CFTC site.
-To find EPA's page, the user must click "Laws & Regulations" on the homepage, 181 scroll down to a menu option for regulations, and then find an entry under the heading "Track EPA Rulemakings," which then takes the user to the agency's "Rulemaking Gateway."
-The Rulemaking Gateway prominently displays a list of the "Most Viewed Rulemakings."
-Up at the top right corner of the screen, the user sees links to the "Top Three Tasks."
-Among these top three tasks is one for "Comment on a Regulation," which takes the user to a list of all agency rules that are currently open for comment.
+The EPA's website has a similar vehicle for finding rules currently in the making, although it is not at all as prominently displayed nor as easily found on the EPA's website as the comparable page is on the CFTC site.
+To find EPA's page, the user must click "Laws & Regulations" on the homepage,184 scroll down to a menu option for "Regulations," and then find an entry under the heading "Track EPA Rulemakings and Retrospective Reviews," which then takes the user to a link to the agency's Reg DaRRT website.185 Up at the top right corner of the homepage, the user sees links under the banner.
+"Top Tasks."186 On the previous version of Reg DaRRT, known as the EPA's Rulemaking Gateway, among these top tasks was a link specifically designated as "Comment on a Regulation,"187 which took the user to a list of all